sasquatch678/A-Painted-World/FAQ.md

 #### 🇶 There is an update in Mod Organizer 2, should I update it?
 🅰️ No, the list will no longer work and you will need to reinstall it through Wabbajack.

+#### 🇶 How do I start the main quest?
+🅰️ Get arrested in the Imperial City